JAYA the TRUST COACH

 for focusing your intention & shifting your feeling state.

-You get to choose your focus.
-This is one concrete way to do that, ideally at the first hint of uncertainty or the start of a day.
+You have the power to choose your FOCUS.
+Are you using it?
+Pausing to make a FOCUS WHEEL is one concrete & excellent way to do that, ideally at the first hint of uncertainty or bad feelings (any kind of wobble) or first thing in the day.

-A focus wheel is a great way to meet and move out of resistance!
+A focus wheel is a great way to meet and move out of resistance, and thus come into alignment.

 I make a lot of focus wheels.
-I especially like them as a first-thing-in-the-day kind of activity to choose my focus instead of letting my inbox, or something I'm unconsciously carrying around, or anything or anyone around me decide it for me.
+I especially like them as a first-thing-in-the-day kind of activity to choose my focus instead of letting my inbox decide it for meor something I'm unconsciously carrying around, or anything or anyone around me decide it for me.
 I also like focus wheels when I feel wobbly about something and want to land in a more solid place.

 • when you notice you're holding something in a way you don't like